Kansas Geological Society & Library

 All logs and geo reports purchased on WDL are now just $1 each.
 Happy prospecting!

 Please be our guest!

+You can log into the Robert F. Walters Digital Geological Library by using "guest" as a username and "guest" as a password.
 This will allow you to see the digital and paper database of the Kansas Geological Society.
 If you want to order from us, just give us a call.

 PRICE CHANGE NOW IN EFFECT

 By Board decision, the price for printing own geo reports has increased to $6.40 and the cost of color pages has increased to $0.70/ft.

 There have been inquiries about information that has been released by the KCC that is not available on WDL.
 Please understand that we do not receive the files directly from the KCC; rather, they are processed by the Survey first to put them in a format that our database can display.
 Those files are then placed in a "pool" of logs for us to link to their appropriate APIs.
 We cannot upload what we haven't received, but as soon as we do receive them they are linked and made available to you.

 We are constantly endeavoring to expedite and streamline this process, but know that as soon as we get the data, you get the data.
 Thank you for your patience.

 The Walters Digital Library is now being housed on a new server.
 This has caused some issues with accessing WDL with Internet Explorer, which we are aware of and are working on.
 For the time being, please use Firefox, Chrome, Safari (on Mac) or Microsoft Edge as your web browser when using WDL.
 As soon as the issues with Internet Explorer are addressed, we will let you know.
 Thank you for your patience, and thank you for being members of the Digital Library.

 The Library has regained large-format printing capabilities with the acquisition of a Canon PRO-4000S plotter.
 So if you have a map or cross section that needs reproducing, stop on by!